galaxyxtwo/testContributionGuide/CONTRIBUTING.md

 ### Open an issue

 When you open a issue, you will be presented with an option to open a feature request or report a bug.
+Select the appropriate option, and you will be provided with a template to fill in.
 Please do your best to fill out the details, but feel free to skip parts if you're not sure how to answer.

-- Ask for more information if you believe your issue does not provide all the details required to solve it.
-- Flag existing issues that are stale or that should be closed.
+For bug reports, the most important information is a description of the behavior you are seeing and a test case to help us reproduce the behavior.
+If we are unable to reproduce the bug, we may ask for additional details to help us reproduce.

+Feature requests should include a detailed description of the proposed feature and an explanation of how it will benefit the project.
+We will consider feature requests in the broader context of the project to determine whether we would like to add them.

+Some changes like docs updates and typo fixes do not require an issue.
+Feel free to submit a pull request directly for these changes.

 ### Claim an issue